h5bp/Front-end-Developer-Interview-Questions/README.md

   * Transfer-Encoding
   * ETag
   * X-Frame-Options
-* What are HTTP actions?
-List all HTTP actions that you know, and explain them.
+* What are HTTP methods?
+List all HTTP methods that you know, and explain them.

 #### Coding Questions: